Your Complete Resource For Tattooing In Australia

 Planning Your Tattoo Design

 Getting a tattoo is no small matter.
 You are committing to changing your body for the rest of your life.
-You should not be out with your mate and be like – You : “Hey want to go to the pub?”
-Your mate: “Naaa” You: “Oh… want to go get a tattoo instead?”
-This is NEVER going to result in a quality custom tattoo design that you are happy with for the rest of your life.
-And remember it WILL be there for the rest of your life.
-Below is a rough guide and process to follow which will ensure you end up with a unique design that you will be stoked with forever.
+My advice, invest in a quality tattoo artist and tattoo designer.
+Below you will find a rough guide and process to follow which will ensure you end up with a unique design that you will be stoked with forever.
 We are going to assume you are already committed to the idea of getting a tattoo at this point.

 Step 1 – Placement